Kylemiller995/codeclan/week_04/day_2/rest_crud_pizza_shop/pizza_shop_lab.md

 # Pizza Shop Lab

 We're about halfway finished on our RESTful pizza shop web app.
-We still need to add routes for `edit`, `update` `show` and `delete` actions.
+We still need to add routes for `edit`, `update` and `delete` actions.

 Funnily enough, that's exactly what we're doing in this lab!
 Go ahead and write these routes and finish our app.